- New notification rules for landlords

 In the past: Rent increase terms were negotiated between a landlord and a tenant and outlined in the lease.
 There were few laws outside of a lease agreement that regulated the terms of when landlords were allowed to increase rent.

 That new law per HB21-1121: Landlords may only increase rent for their tenants one time in a 12-month period, regardless of term of lease.
 This includes both month-to-month and term leases.
-This means landlords are allowed one (and only one) rent increase per 12-month period with NO expectations.
+This means landlords are allowed one (and only one) rent increase per 12-month period, with NO exceptions.

 *Note: For specifics on how landlords are required to give notice of rent increase, please read the bill in its entirety here.